tarazhh/MLE_in_Gen_AI-Course/class2/week2_support_reading.md

 # Week 2 Support Guide – Understanding LLMs for Beginners

-Welcome to Week 2 of the Machine Learning Engineer course!
-If you're new to concepts like "Transformers," "Attention," or "Alignment," don’t worry — this guide is made just for you to understand from the big picture.

 ## **Lecture 2 was meant to give you a high-level overview of the course, a sneak peek into all the powerful concepts we’ll be learning.
 Don’t worry if it feels like a lot right now.
 We’ll break everything down step by step in the coming weeks, and you’ll build confidence as we go.
 One concept at a time. you’ve got this!**

 ---